 • triamcinolone.

-Despite the similarity of the effects on the body, the listed drugs cannot be considered complete analogues.
-They differ in metabolic rate, the severity of the therapeutic effect and side effects.
+Despite the similarity of effects on the body listed drugs cannot be considered complete analogues.
+They differ in metabolic rate, severity therapeutic effect and side effects.

-Methylprednisolone and Prednisolone differ from other drugs in a faster excretion from the body.
-Methylprednisolone has a slight effect on appetite and psyche, and therefore it is more often prescribed to patients with overweight and mental disabilities.
+Methylprednisolone and Prednisolone differ from other drugs in their faster elimination from the body.
+Methylprednisolone has a slight effect on appetite and psyche, and therefore is more often prescribed to patients with excess weight and mental disorders.

-Triamcinolone is a medium-acting drug.
-It causes side effects on the part of the skin and muscles, and therefore its long-term use is undesirable.
+Triamcinolone is a drug with an intermediate duration of action.
+Causes side effects on the skin and muscles, and therefore its long-term use is undesirable.

 Dexamethasone and betamethasone are long-acting drugs.
-Dexamethasone for asthma is prescribed if the patient suffers from a severe form of the disease that turns into asthmatic status.
-The drug has a more pronounced glucocorticoid activity than Prednisolone, but does not affect water-electrolyte metabolism.
+Dexamethasone for asthma is prescribed if the patient suffers from a severe form of the disease, turning into status asthmaticus.
+The drug has more pronounced glucocorticoid activity than Prednisolone, but does not affect water-electrolyte metabolism.

-Modern medical recommendations for the preventive treatment of bronchial asthma are reduced to the use of inhaled glucocorticoids.
-The only exception is mild / intermittent disease.
-The first drug in this group of medicines, beclomethasone dipropionate, was introduced into clinical practice back in 1972 and is still relevant to this day due to its cheapness, availability and safety.
+Modern medical recommendations By preventive treatment bronchial asthma are reduced to the use inhaled glucocorticoids.
+The only exception is a mild/intermittent form of the disease.
+The first drug of this group of medications, beclomethasone dipropionate, was introduced into clinical practice back in 1972 and is still relevant today due to its cheapness, availability and safety.

 Mechanism of action of glucocorticoids

-Taking glucocorticoids has a strong effect on almost all physiological processes of the body.
-Glucocorticoids are involved in the metabolism of not only proteins, fats and carbohydrates, but also electrolytes.
+Taking glucocorticoids has a strong effect on almost everything physiological processes body.
+Glucocorticoids take part in the metabolism of not only proteins, fats and carbohydrates, but also electrolytes.

-The mechanism of their action is as follows:
+The mechanism of their influence is as follows:

-1. Suppression of asthmatic reactions due to non-specific anti-inflammatory effects.
+1. Suppression of the asthmatic response due to nonspecific anti-inflammatory effects.

 2. Inhibition of antibody production and leukocyte metabolism.